petrushevski95/EvPrimeBackEndService/README.md

     		}
 	}
 ```
-**response body (unsuccessful: empty image or does not start with http, status code: 422 Unprocessable Entity):**
+**Response body (unsuccessful: empty image or does not start with http, status code: 422 Unprocessable Entity):**
 ```Json
 	{
     		"message": "Updating the event failed due to validation errors.",